asjadnaqvi/climate-econ/README.md

 Damania, R., Fredriksson, P. G., & List, J. A. (2003).
 Trade liberalization, corruption, and environmental policy formation: theory and evidence.
 Journal of Environmental Economics and Management, 46(3), 490–512. https://doi.org/10.1016/S0095-0696(03)00025-1

 Davis, L. W., & Kahn, M. E. (2010).
 International Trade in Used Vehicles: The Environmental Consequences of NAFTA.
 American Economic Journal: Economic Policy, 2(4), 58–82. https://doi.org/10.1257/pol.2.4.58

+Felbermayr, G., Peterson, S., Wanner, J., Bourcieu, E., & Schmitz, J. (n.d.).
+Special External Author Edition STRUCTURED LITERATURE REVIEW AND MODELLING SUGGESTIONS ON THE IMPACT OF TRADE AND TRADE POLICY ON THE ENVIRONMENT AND THE CLIMATE.

 Frankel, J. A., & Rose, A. K. (2005).
 Is Trade Good or Bad for the Environment?
 Sorting Out the Causality.
 Review of Economics and Statistics, 87(1), 85–91. https://doi.org/10.1162/0034653053327577